Kingston Brass Faucets Review & Rating Updated: 08/05/22

 - The type of process used to finish the faucet (Electroplated, PVD, powder coating, etc.).

-Be aware of the company's sub-par warranty.
+ss You should also be aware of the company's sub-par warranty.
 Buy a Kingston Brass faucet only if you are comfortable with the thought that if something goes wrong with your faucet you are completely on your own after ten years.

 We are continuing to research the company.
 If you have experience with Kingston Brass faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.